-In the former environment, there is no rent for the government in PCPNE, while free-riding incentive is strong (equilibrium lobby participation is small).
+In such an environment, there is no rent for the government in PCPNE, while free-riding incentive is strong (equilibrium lobby participation is small).
 The equilibrium outcome is highly nonconvex, and the equilibrium lobby group may not be consecutive: i.e., weak firms may join the lobby together with strong firms, yet some medium firms may not.
 In contrast, if conflicts are present (export lobby and import lobby), the government gets a big rent, while lobby participation is strong.

 This paper is organized as follows.
 In the next subsection, some related literature is discussed briefly.
 In Section 2, the common agency game is reviewed, then our game and the equilibrium concept, PCPNE, is introduced.
 In Section 3, we consider the environment without conflict of interests.
-We define an intuitive hybrid solution concept, free-riding-proof core, and prove the equivalence between PCPNE and the free-riding-proof core (Theorem 1).
-In Section 4, we consider the environment with pure conflicts of interests.
-We define the maximal pivotal lobby allocations, and prove the equivalence between PCPNE and the maximal pivotal lobby allocations.
-Section 5 concludes.
+We define an intuitive hybrid solution concept, free-riding-proof core, and prove the equivalence between PCPNE and the free-riding-proof core (Theorem).
+In Section 4, we provide an example that describes how free-riding-proof core looks like.
+Section 5 proves the key proposition for the proof of Theorem.
+Section 6 concludes.